MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/overview-application-gallery.md

 ### On-premises applications

-On-premises applications are connected to Microsoft Entra ID using Microsoft Entra application proxy.
-From the on-premises section of the Microsoft Entra gallery, you can undertake the following tasks:
+There are three ways on-premises applications can be connected to Microsoft Entra ID.
+One is using Microsoft Entra application proxy for single sign-on.
+If your application supports single-sign on via SAML or Kerberos, then from the on-premises section of the Microsoft Entra gallery, you can undertake the following tasks:

 - Configure Application Proxy to enable remote access to an on-premises application.
 - Use the documentation to learn more about how to use Application Proxy to secure remote access to on-premises applications.
 - Manage any private network connectors that you created.

 :::image type="content" source="media/overview-application-gallery/on-premises-applications.png" alt-text="Screenshot showing the on-premises application options on the Microsoft Entra application gallery pane in the Microsoft Entra admin center.":::

+The second is using the provisioning agent to provision to an on-premises application.
+You can configure provisioning to [on-premises applications that support SCIM](../app-provisioning/on-premises-scim-provisioning.md), that use a [SQL database](../app-provisioning/on-premises-sql-connector-configure.md), that use an [LDAP directory](../app-provisioning/on-premises-ldap-connector-configure.md), or support a [SOAP or REST provisioning API](../app-provisioning/on-premises-web-services-connector.md).

+The third is using Microsoft Entra Private Access, by configuring a Global Secure Access app for per-app connections.
+For more information, see [Learn about Microsoft Entra Private Access](~/entra/global-secure-access/concept-private-access).

 ### Featured applications